Skip Nav Destination

 Published: 01 December 2003

 ...
-Regents of the University of California United States George Bush Saddam Hussein Iraq terrorism Middle East democracy Muslim Al Qaeda Arab The terrorist attacks of September 11, 2001,threw into serious question a long-standingtenet of US policy toward the Middle East: the assumption...
+The Regents of the University of California United States George Bush Saddam Hussein Iraq terrorism Middle East democracy Muslim Al Qaeda Arab The terrorist attacks of September 11, 2001,threw into serious question a long-standingtenet of US policy toward the Middle East: the assumption...

 Journal Articles